salman-s67/CarDrive/README.md

 In this project, ScriptableObjects are used to set up vehicles.
 The only vehicle model that was made was that of an AMC Gremlin using Blender.
 In the SO folder, you'll see AMCGremlin, AMCGremlinFast and SubaruWRX.
 The Gremlin had only 2 gears so it wasn't fun to drive, and therefore, values were copied from the WRX to create a GremlinFast version, which didn't exist in the real world.

 In prefabs/AMCGremlinFast, you can enable IsAI to enable the auto-drive mode.
 It uses whiskers and a scout to look at the environment to make turning decisions.
-This technique was discussed in AI for Games by Ian Millington.
+This technique was discussed in <a href="https://www.amazon.com/AI-Games-Third-Ian-Millington/dp/0367670569">AI for Games by Ian Millington</a>.

 The physics for the car in non-AI mode comes from the book Race Car Design by Derek Seward, but some items, such as roll and tilt forces have not been computed, and are instead faked to reduce computational load on the system.
 If desired, the book's information can be used to implement these functions as well.